NickCondon/LLS_Big_Data_Tools/README.md

 This script takes already open 3D/4D images and de-stacks them into lower dimensional files.
 Image file should already be open and selected within the FIJI environment.
 Processed images will be placed into a subdirectory called filename+'_extracted'.
 The log window display the current frame position and/or completion time.

 #### Running the script
-1. Drag the Directory_destacker.ijm file onto an open session of FIJI and select "Run" **or** if already installed navigate to the Plugins menu.
+1. Drag the Live_destacker.ijm file onto an open session of FIJI and select "Run" **or** if already installed navigate to the Plugins menu.
 2. Read the acknowledgements window and select "OK"

 <img src="https://github.com/NickCondon/LLS_Big_Data_Tools/blob/master/Screenshots/LDS_Splash.png"  width="400" height="310">